hiwijaya/hiwijaya/README.md

 ### Salam! ✋
 I'm [**Happy Indra Wijaya**](https://hiwijaya.com), a passionate software engineer from Indonesia.
 I design and develop software with my own bare hands.
 I Believed in simplicity and always love start all the things from scratch.

-I'm on personal mission to advance people life and making socioeconomic equality with technology touch. 🚀
+I'm on personal mission to advance people life and making socioeconomic equality with technology. 🚀

 Get ☕ with me?
 Drop your 💬 to [me@hiwijaya.com](mailto:me@hiwijaya.com)